Los Angeles takes step toward banning sale of fur products

-Major fashion companies are also moving away from using fur.
+Major fashion companies, including Michael Kors, Armani and Gucci, have also moved away from using fur.
 Earlier this month, Burberry said it would stop selling real fur.

 Activists condemn the fur industry as inhumane, contending that the animals are subject to brutal conditions and meet torturous deaths.

 Keith Kaplan, spokesman for the Fur Information Council of America, a trade group for manufacturers and fur merchants, denied the accusations and said the City Council motion is being put forward on the basis of “lies and false studies.”